 What sales automation tools should you be using?

-- Zoho is free for up to 10 users
+- Zoho is free for up to 10 users.

-- Stellar feature set
+- Amazing feature set

 - It has powerful email marketing tools.

-- The ZIA voice assistant is not the best
+- The voice assistant is not great

 Zoho costs: $24 per user per month.

-This CRM system is great for small and medium-sized businesses (SMBs) who want to get started as soon as possible.
+This CRM system is impressive for small and medium-sized businesses (SMBs) who want to get started as soon as possible.
 With an AI assistant, customizable options, and a reasonable pricing tier, Freshsales is good value.

 - A simple way to implement a CRM tool for smaller businesses.